marcel-balint/e-commerce/README.md

 All pages have been tested on all screen sizes.
 This has been done via Google Chrome developer tools and by testing on my own personal phone and ipad.
 Also all features of the page are scaling as intended in tablet and mobile devices.

-I checked the _register_ form to see if an error occurred when entering an existing username and email, and the form validations reacts as expected..
+I checked the _register_ form to see if an error occurred when entering an existing username or email, and the form validations reacts as expected.
 Also, if the _confirmation password_ does not match the _password_, it will cause an error.
 I made sure that the _login_ form will cause an error if the username and password entered are not registered in the database.